tomszrad/gxscreenfilter/README.md

 Before installing gxscreenfilter, make sure xscreenfilter is available globally on your system - download and install it from the repository:
 [xscreenfilter](https://github.com/caph1993/xscreenfilter)

-Clone repository, and use installation script.
+Then clone this repository, and use installation script.
 ```bash
   git clone https://github.com/tomszrad/gxscreenfilter
   cd gxscreenfilter